UniversalDependencies/docs/_en/dep/acl-relcl.md

 obl(live, in)
 ~~~

-TODO: prepositional relatives: the house in which you live; I don't know in which house you live/from where you get the nerve
+TODO: prepositional relatives: the house in which you live; the king from whose crown we stole the jewel; I don't know in which house you live/from where you get the nerve

 ## Free Relatives